Skip to Main Content

 Capstone seminars.

 To enroll in capstone seminars, students must have completed Requirements 1 and 8.
-Students must also have senior status at BYU.
+Students must also have 90+ credit hours.